justinstroudbah/treescan-go/README.md

 # treescan-go

+**NOTE: It's worth mentioning that this code isn't pretty.
+It's just supposed to work for now...but it's so small that a refactor for sparkle would be pretty easy.**

 This is the brother-from-another-mother of treescan-rs...which I may abandon in favor of this.

 It is a static analysis tool for Salesforce source code.
 Rules are written in JavaScript, the engine itself is this thing.